IsabellaOHara/IMS-22JulyEnable3/README.md

 ## Getting Started

 To run this application in your command line:
-1. Click on the target folder
+1. Find the file called ims-0.01-jar-with-dependencies.jar
-2. Find the file called ims-0.01-jar-with-dependencies.jar
+2. Download the file.
 3. Double click to run in your command line
 4. If that doesn't work run the command java -jar jarfilename.jar